 Two coats of polyurethane sealer is preferred to fully protect the surface against the contamination such as oil, diesel and petrol.
 Polyurethane resins are not easily dissolved again once they have dried so they give your paving great protection and are long-lasting.

-Here we have a solvent based acrylic paving sealer.
+Here we have our recommended solvent based acrylic block paving sealer.
 It is manufactured by Adseal and called Rycal.
-This is a very popular solvent sealer because of the very reasonable costs to buy.
-This sealer gives good protection to block paving against sand loss, dirt, weeds.
-It is the best kind of sealer to reseal pattern imprinted concrete.
-Acrylic sealer has good anti-slip properties.
+This is a very popular solvent based acrylic sealer because of the very reasonable cost to buy and the great value for money you get.
+This sealer gives good protection to block paving against sand loss, dirt, weeds and colour fading.
+It is the best kind of concrete sealer to reseal pattern imprinted concrete or PIC as it is known.
+But is also very popular concrete block paving sealer.
+Applying Adseal acrylic sealer will also give your pavers good anti-slip properties.

 But because they are made from softer resins, acrylic based paving sealers do not hold a gloss well like polyurethane sealers.
 Acrylic resin is easier to clean off application tools and other areas that might have been splashed.
 They are also cheaper in price than polyurethane based sealers.